Stability of a Random Multiple Access Channel with "Success-Failure" Feedback: Proof of Theorem 1

+Therefore, we have drawn a continuous and convex piece-wise linear line.
+Then we make it smooth (say differentiable) by changing in small neighbourhoods of the corners (around points $v_{t_2}, v_{z_1}$ and $v_{\widehat{t}}$), with keeping it convex.
+This completes the construction of the line $L(x,y)=1$.

-All other lines $L(x,y)=c$ are obtained by the scaling.
-Then, for $c$ large enough, the line $L(x,y)=c$ is rectifiable.
-Then, using routine calculations, one can show that, at each point of the line, the drift vector is directed into the compact domain, and its normal projection is always positive (which means that its minimal value is still positive, due to continuity and boundedness of the line).
+Recall that all other lines $L(x,y)=c$ are obtained by the scaling.
+Then, using routine calculations and the properties of function $r$, one can show that, for $c$ large enough and for each $z\in [0,\infty ]$, the drift vector $(a(z),b(z))$ is directed into the compact domain $\{ (x,y) \ : \ L(x,y)\le c \}$, and its normal projection is uniformly positive for all $z\in [0,\infty ]$.
+This implies positive recurrence of the underlying Markov chain.

+To conclude that Harris conditions hold we observe that the compact domain contains only a finite of states (since $N_n$ and $S_n$ are integer-valued), that all these states intercommunicate, and that the Markov chain is aperiodic since ${\mathbf P} (\xi_1=0)>0$.
 This completes the proof of the theorem.